 It’s not that we think the idea to test incrementally is novel.
 What is novel is to begin to assess the effects of distributional exposure incrementally during the earliest moments of exposure.
 And this question is important and remains unaddressed.

 I think this is best achieved by removing the claim that the paradigm is novel, but we still need to get across that the idea is novel.

+Drive home that our paradigm is much more fine grained --- both in terms of unique stimuli during exposure and test, and the method used to estimate changes in cat function.

 Need to get across that there is a huge literature and that, while we now anticipate some of the themes more clearly, we found it feasible to only discuss the themes in more detail in the general discussion.